sakshipainuly/BSC-IT-2SEM-MID-TERM-PRACTICAL-NETWORK-ISSUE-/README.md

 # BSC-IT-2SEM-MID-TERM-PRACTICAL-NETWORK-ISSUE-

+<H3>NOTE: <B>Both the question compulsory to attempt</b>
+  <P ALIGN=JUSTIFY>(Folder name should be formed by your name and University roll no in GitHub.
+Do not forget to write your name ,course,section,University roll no in first page of your sheet and do sign each and every page) Files to upload.
+1: Hand written code 2: Screenshot of Program output</P></H3>

 <h1>Q1 PROBLEM STATEMENT<H/1>
 <B><P ALIGN=JUSTIFY>You are given the ‘N’ processes with their “burst times”(p1=3,p2=2,p3=1,p4=4,p5=2), and the “arrival time” for each process is 0.